Chapter 2 : A Magical Education

 “Only two of you.
 And do either of you know anything about the second wizarding war?”

 “That is true.
 You’ll be learning more about it in History of Magic.
 I don’t want to frighten either of you, but I think you, all of you, should be aware of the worst we’ve had to fight against.
 Wizards like Voldemort, or “He-Who-Must-Not-be-Named” as many still call him, are thankfully rare, but the fact they exist at all makes what you will learn in this class extremely important.
 Your parents will be able to tell you there was a time when the Ministry wasn’t too happy about young boys and girls learning practical defensive magic.
 Thankfully, that is not true today.
-However, it will be a while before you are attempting anything too exciting,, I’m afraid.
-Firstly, you need to be aware of what it is you will be facing.”
+However, it will be a while before you attempt anything too exciting, I’m afraid.
+Firstly, you need to be aware of what it is you'll be facing.”

 She outlined the course they would be following for the rest of the year and then dismissed them.